 Every three years, a statutory actuarial examination of the Scheme is prepared in accordance with the National Provident Fund Restructuring Act 1990 and the Superannuation Schemes Act 1989 (refer note 12).
-The most recent actuarial examination was carried out as at 31 March 2015.
+The most recent actuarial examination was conducted as at 31 March 2015.

 In addition, an actuarial review of the Scheme is undertaken annually.
-Provisional figures from the actuarial review as at 31 March 2016 are set out below for the funding level and vested benefits ratio.
-The assumptions and methodology used to value the liabilities as at 31 March 2016 are those currently intended to be used for the actuarial review of the Scheme as at 31 March 2016.
+The results of the actuarial review of the Scheme, as at 31 March 2016, are set out below for the funding level and vested benefits ratio.